Kevthetech143/hivemind/README.md

 ## 🌟 Star History

-If clauderepo helped you, give it a star ⭐
+If hivemind helped you, give it a star ⭐

 ---